Machacasauro/Azure-AZ-104-Project/README.md

 •Azure Bastion

-•Configure your On-premises VPN Client in this case (Mikrotik ROS7)
+•Configure your On-premises VPN Client, in this case (Mikrotik ROS7)

 # Let’s break down the steps for setting up an Azure Virtual Network (VNet) with the mentioned features above: